Healthdirect Free Australian health advice you can count on.

 Every 5 years

-The following health problems may become more common as you get older, especially if you have other risk factors.
-However, there are also some things you can do if you are 70 or older to help prevent these conditions from developing:
+Some health problems may become more common as you get older, especially if you have other risk factors.
+There are also things you can do in your 70s to help prevent these conditions from developing or worsening.

 Cardiovascular disease